zhengpeirong/zhengpeirong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a PhD student at PolyU, supervised by [Prof. XU Wenchao](https://huasion23.github.io/).
+I am currently a PhD student at The Hong Kong Polytechnic University (HKPU), supervised by [Prof. XU Wenchao](https://huasion23.github.io/).
 My research interest broadly lies in AI serving, specifically large language models in edge.
 I am highly motivated to explore these cutting-edge research topics.
 <!-- You can download my CV [here](files/CV-Zheng Peirong.pdf). -->

 <!-- ## News -->
 ## Publications
+- [12/2025] One paper is accepted by IEEE INFOCOM'26 @Tokyo (CCF-A)
-- [11/2025] One poster is accepted to MobiCom'25 @HongKong (CCF-A)
+- [11/2025] One poster is accepted by MobiCom'25 @HongKong (CCF-A)
 - [06/2025] Our survey is accepted by IEEE Commun.
 Surv.
 Tutor'25 (Q1)
 - [05/2024] One paper (co-first author) is accepted by SIGKDD'24 @Barcelona (CCF-A)
 - [02/2023] One paper (co-first author) is accepted by IEEE EMBC'23 @Syndey (top-tier in biomedical engineering)